HYDROGEN FUEL CELLS

 Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 HYDROGEN FUEL CELL CARTRIDGE - It looks like a battery cartridge.
 It performs like a battery cartridge.
 It stores energy like a battery cartridge, but it is a hydrogen fuel store and fuel cell cartridge combination.
 Where lithium and cobalt raw materials may limit the production numbers of EVs as green motoring becomes the norm, hydrogen in a safe format might offer unlimited possibilities.
+The format is also compatible with air-aluminum fuel cells.
 The concept is compatible with SMARTNET FASTCHARGE service stations.
 NOTE: This is just a concept, not a product yet.
 More development is needed before mass production could be entertained.

 If you could take that out of the equation, hydrogen would represent an ideal accompaniment to battery powered EV's maybe even replacing batteries altogether eventually, once the technology curve catches up.
 For the present time, we believe that batteries in cartridges will give us the future proofing that the industry is looking for, allowing them time without format penalty - as they all scramble to produce zero emission cars that will give them a market in.